 Lock Car and Disarm the Alarm – Nobody should enter your vehicle during the shipment process.
-Therefore, ensure it’s locked before it’s loaded on the truck.
-Even more importantly, disable the alarm so it doesn’t get activated every time the truck hits a bump during the long trek.
+Therefore, ensure you lock your car before it’s loaded on the truck.
+Even more importantly, disable the alarm so it doesn’t activate every time the truck hits a bump during the long trek.
 Our drivers are excellent but American highways do have potholes.

 Relax and Be Patient – The most important part of the shipment process is ensuring the safety of your vehicle.
 With that in mind, it’s key for you to remain patient during this time.
 Weather and road conditions can be unpredictable and alter shipment time-frames.
 This is fairly normal.

 There are also regulations preventing truck drivers from going too far in one single day.
-Before the carrier leaves, you’ll be given the driver’s number.
+Before the carrier leaves, you will receive the driver’s number.
 This way you can contact them directly to track your car’s whereabouts.
 Dispatch agents are also available.
 But again, remember to be patient.

 Retrieve the Vehicle – It’s your responsibility to coordinate with the driver regarding when and where you can pick up your vehicle.
-Make certain that the designated pick-up spot can be accessed by truck.
+Make certain that the pick-up spot is accessible by truck.
 Generally, parking lots and wide streets are selected if your location does not allow the truck to enter.

 Once you meet up with the driver and your vehicle, do a complete and thorough inspection with him.
 At that point, update the Bill of Lading if it’s required.
 (Note: the Bill of Lading is the contract between you and the driver and works as your receipt, as well as listing the pre-existing damages.)

 This is all it take and you should be ready for car shipping.
-Contact us today and we’ll get you started!
+Contact us today and we will ship your car!